swallowcamel/nancywiki/Diagnostics.md

 The dashboard is automatically available to you, in your application.
 However in order to gain access, you need to configure a password.
 Without the password you will be presented with a page telling you that the dashboard needs to be configured in order for you to use it, along with instructions on how to perform the configuration.

 To configure a password for your diagnostics dashboard, you need to override the `DiagnosticsConfiguration` property of your [[Bootstrapper]].
-Once overriden, you should return an instance of the `DiagnosticsConfiguration` that has had a password assigned to the `Password` property.
+Once overridden, you should return an instance of the `DiagnosticsConfiguration` that has had a password assigned to the `Password` property.
 ```c#
 public class CustomBootstrapper : DefaultNancyBootstrapper
 {